 - 5.3.1.
-Refer to appeal authority's power to consider the appeal in terms of the Policy which states that, after having considered the documents relating to the appeal, the appeal authority may; - 5.3.1.1. uphold the appeal, and/or 5.3.1.2. reduce the sanction, or - 5.3.1.3. confirm the outcome of the disciplinary proceeding. - 5.3.2.
+Refer to appeal authority's power to consider the appeal in terms of the Policy which states that, after having considered the documents relating to the appeal, the appeal authority may; - 5.3.1.1. uphold the appeal, and/or - 5.3.1.2. reduce the sanction, or - 5.3.1.3. confirm the outcome of the disciplinary proceeding. - 5.3.2.
 Deal with each ground of appeal against the finding of guilty or sanction by the Disciplinary Committee by separately quoting the ground(s) of appeal.
 With reference to facts contained in the documentation, argue the validity of each ground and come to a reasoned conclusion. - 5.3.3.
 In reasoning the grounds of appeal, it is advisable to analyse the procedures followed during the investigation of the allegations of misconduct; the facts of the case as presented during the hearing; the findings and decisions of the Disciplinary Committee in order to determine whether the Disciplinary Committee complied with prescribed requirements and procedures; whether it was reasonable, objective and fair; whether common, labour and administrative law principles were applied; and what the facts indicate, absolutely or in preponderance.
 An important principle which should always be considered is the adherence to the audi alteram partem rule (that is, "hear the other side").
-The principles contained in the Code of Conduct are important criteria that should be used in deliberating the seriousness of the transgression(s) committed by the member.
-If the grounds of appeal against the finding and/or decision of the Disciplinary Committee are found to be substantiated, it is unnecessary to reason mitigating and aggravating circumstances.
+The principles contained in the Code of Conduct are important criteria that should be used in deliberating the seriousness of the transgression(s) committee are found to be substantiated, it is unnecessary to reason mitigating and aggravating circumstances.
 It should also be noted that, if it is found that the procedures followed in the case have been grossly unprocedural, the appeal will have to be upheld. - 5.3.4.
 After the grounds of appeal have been reasoned, detail the mitigating circumstances advanced by the member, as well as the mitigating and aggravating circumstances advanced by the prosecutor, and advance your own considered opinion or conclusion(s).
 Although each case is unique, the following may be regarded as mitigating and aggravating circumstances: